crossplane/crossplane/docs/design/resource-model.md

 We differentiate between two kinds of resources:

 - **Abstract** - these are resources that represent a "request" for a piece of infrastructure, and are not tied to a specific implementation, provider or service.
 They are "logical" definitions from the perspective of the application consuming the resource.
-Abstract resources are similar to a `Pod` or a `PersistentResourceClaim` in the core Kubernetes API, in that they do not identify the implementation and instead the application and user's request for consuming resources.
+Abstract resources are similar to a `Pod` or a `PersistentResourceClaim` in the core Kubernetes API, in that their configuration captures the application and user's request for resources.

 - **Concrete** - these represent an actual piece of infrastructure in a give cloud provider or service.
 Concrete resources have all the config information to provision and manage the resource.
 A concrete resource can implement one or more abstract resources.
 A `Node` and a `PersistentVolume` are examples of concrete resources in the Kubernetes API.

 Application developers define the abstract resource and they are typically in the same namespace as the application.
-Let's look at an abstract resource for a MySQL instance:
+Let's look at an example of a MySQL instance:

 ```yaml
 apiVersion: storage.conductor.io/v1alpha1